Lisbon Airbnb Market Analysis 2026: Short Term Rental Data & Vacation Rental Statistics in Lisbon, Portugal

 Seasonality Insights for Lisbon

-- The Airbnb seasonality in Lisbon shows moderate seasonality with distinct peak and low periods.
+- The Airbnb seasonality in Lisbon shows highly seasonal trends requiring careful strategy.
 While the sections above show seasonal averages, it's also insightful to look at the extremes:

 - Understanding both the seasonal averages and these monthly peaks and troughs in revenue, occupancy, and ADR is crucial for maximizing your Airbnb profit potential in Lisbon.